duncangh/FSA/README.md

           2016  1926.267  2106.267   1.471730     5.188809  3.819995     0.368250       0.631750

+# Valuation Models
+In development.
+Planning on implementing DCF equity and DCF enterprise valuation methods.
+Need a concrete methodology for forecasting cash flows first.

 # Macroeconomic Data

 I have located my Macroeconomics textbook as well as an awesome St. Louis Fed API and am working to provide cross sectional